jhachirag7/Android-applications/README.md

                                 Button : to start action.
                                 textView : to print bank details.

-    ii) In the activity_main.java -> I took the ifsc code given by the user and use a requestQueue to make request and volley library.
+    ii) In the activity_main.java -> I took the ifsc code given by the user and use a requestQueue to make request with the help of volley library.
                                      And crated a jsonObjectRequest to make request to the url( https://bank-apis.justinclicks.com/API/V1/IFSC/ + ifsc) and on response just fecth the data.
 If you use different api then there can be multiple jsons than that time you can use jsonArray to fetch data.